-Let $\mathcal{Q}(d_1,...,d_n)$ be the stratum parameterizing $(Y,q)$ where $X$ is a curve of genus $g$ pand $q$ is a meromorphic quadratic differentials with at most simple zeros on $X$ that have $k$ distinct zeros of order $d_1,...,d_n$ respectively.
-If the quadratic differential is not a global square of a one-form, there is a canonical double covering $\pi\colon X\rightarrow Y$ such that $\pi^*q=\omega^2$.
+Let $\mathcal{Q}(d_1,...,d_n)$ be the stratum parameterizing $(Y,q)$ where $Y$ is a curve of genus $h$ and $q$ is a meromorphic quadratic differentials with at most simple poles on $Y$ that have $k$ distinct zeros of orders $d_1,...,d_n$ respectively.
+If the quadratic differential is not a global square of a $1$-form, there is a canonical double covering $\pi\colon X\rightarrow Y$ such that $\pi^*q=\omega^2$, where $\omega$ is already a holomorphic $1$-form.
 This covering is ramified precisely at the zeros of odd order of $q$ and at the poles.
-It gives a map
+It induces a map